 This tastes way too good to be healthy.
 It includes one frozen banana, chocolate protein powder, coconut milk, desiccated coconut, three cashews, a dash of cinnamon and ice cubes.
 Bliss.

 After this week there is only a fortnight of the challenge left to go.
 Throughout the weeks, I’ve tried to work out what my sweet spot is in terms of the number of classes I should go to.
 I tend to go to classes in the mornings, but I’m a bit of a night owl, so on days when I’m booked in, I tend to only get five to six hours of sleep.
 So the more classes I do, the less sleep I get.
 It’s all a balancing act.
-You need sleep for your body to reap the benefits spent in the gym, so rest and recovery are key.
+Rest and recovery are key.

 This week, I head to two F45 classes and squeeze in two weight-lifting sessions at the gym.
 For me, my body responds well to heavy lifting combined with a couple of HIIT sessions.
 The sweet spot appears to be two or three weight lifting and two HIIT sessions.
 I’m not a fan of cardio.
 I’d much rather head to an F45 class or boxing session than jump on a treadmill any day.